 - SUFE is more common in obese adolescents (particularly boys) and may present following an acute, minor injury. - Pain may be poorly localised.
-Pathology in the hip can present as referred pain to - in the hip can present as referred pain to the knee; hence a full assessment of the joints on either side of the affected joint should be undertaken. - There may be an associated limp with out-toeing of the affected limb. - Diagnosis is confirmed on x-ray, which may require a "frog lateral" view for confirmation.
+Pathology in the hip can present as referred pain to the knee; hence a full assessment of the joints on either side of the affected joint should be undertaken. - There may be an associated limp with out-toeing of the affected limb. - Diagnosis is confirmed on x-ray, which may require a "frog lateral" view for confirmation.